top of page

 For School-Age Children

-• Short Mindfulness Breaks: 3–5 minutes of quiet sitting or guided imagery.
+• Short Mindfulness Breaks: 3–5 minutes of quiet sitting or guided imagery can work wonders.

 • Mindful Storytime: Pause during reading to notice feelings or body sensations.